 - The purchasing company may include certain legal provisions in the purchase agreement which shifts liability back to the seller.
 This choice is feasible when the selling entity survives the purchase or when a selling company’s owners have the financial ability to compensate the purchasing entity if any predecessor liabilities arise following the sale or merger; or

 - A purchasing business might also avoid the imposition of successor liability by purchasing only the assets of a target business.
 However, this is not a foolproof solution as discussed below.

 Individuals or entities who are contemplating the purchase or merger of an existing business must be aware of the real potential for successor liability being imposed on their company following the acquisition of a business or its assets.
 A combination of different options can provide the best protection for a purchasing business against the imposition of successor liability.
 Assessing the level of risk and determining which of the strategies are ideal in any given situation should be done by a team of experts.
-Furthermore, M&A employment tax issues can be significantly simplified with electronic platform that relieves employers of internal management and administrative burden, allowing them to focus on compliance.Collect, review, and analyze large amounts of data in a cost-effective manner, easily identify errors, and resolve potential issues on time by outsourcing M&A management.
+Furthermore, M&A employment tax issues can be significantly simplified with an electronic platform that relieves employers of internal management and administrative burden, allowing them to focus on compliance.Collect, review, and analyze large amounts of data in a cost-effective manner, easily identify errors, and resolve potential issues on time by outsourcing M&A management.